Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 that some errors will never occur, regardless of the execution path that will be followed at run time.

-@Type nodes apply a combination of static and dynamic verification to the Takamaka code that is installed inside their store.
+Hotmoka nodes apply a combination of static and dynamic verification to the Takamaka code that is installed inside their store.
 Static verification runs only once, when a node installs a jar in its store, or when classes are loaded for the first time